epew-workshop/epew-workshop.github.io/index.md

 ##### Submission

 EPEW 2024 seeks contributions in the form of:
-- 4 pages for short research papers in LNCS format;
+- 7 pages for _short research papers_ in LNCS format
-- 2 pages for new ideas and emerging results in IEEE format.
+- 15 pages for post proceedings in LNCS format

 All page limits include tables, figures, and references.